LLNL/sundials/doc/arkode/SphinxDocs/guide/source/f_interface/Usage.rst

 optional user-supplied routines, :f:func:`FARKMASSPSET()` and :f:func:`FARKMASSPSOL()`.
 The specifications of these functions are given below.

+..
    The required routines when using a Krylov iterative mass matrix linear solver perform setup and computation of the product of the possibly time-dependent system mass matrix :math:`M(t)` and a given vector :math:`v`.
+The product routine must have the following form:
+The required routines when using a Krylov iterative mass matrix linear solver perform setup and computation of the product of the system mass matrix :math:`M` and a given vector :math:`v`.
 The product routine must have the following form:

 .. f:subroutine:: FARKMTIMES(V, MV, T, IPAR, RPAR, IER)